seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 Imprison'd thou didst painfully remain
 A dozen years; within which space she died
 And left thee there; where thou didst vent thy groans
 As fast as mill-wheels strike.
-Then was this island--
+Then was this island
-Save for the son that she did litter here,
+(Save for the son that she did litter here,
-A freckled whelp hag-born--not honour'd with
+A freckled whelp hag-born) not honour'd with
 A human shape. /

 **ARIEL**